ploliver/ploliver.github.io/content/custom/about.md

 My interests within physics are **gravitation**, **gauge theories** and **mathematical physics**.
 I also enjoy science communication, not only in theoretical stuff but also about cheap, easy-to-do science experiments to bring people closer to science.

 Outside of physics, I like mathematics, have dabbled with cybersecurity and computer science.
-I also like music, films and spending time with my friends.
+I also like music, films and spending time with my friends :).

 ![screenshot light](/imgs/artes_ciencias.jpg)